-It is likely that mead has been manufactured from the start of mankind’s association with bees – that is to say, that as long as mankind has been keeping, or at least snaffling honey from honey bees, there has been manufacture (and consumption) of mead.
+It is likely that humans have made mead from the start of mankind’s association with bees – that is to say, for as long as mankind has kept bees, or at least has snaffled their honey.

 Similar vessels have been found in Europe dating from about 2,000 years ago.
 Of course, it is possible that the manufacture of mead started earlier than that.

 Mead is an alcoholic drink made from fermenting honey with water.
 This differs from ‘honey wine’, which is wine sweetened with honey, rather than a drink made specifically from honey.
 You can read more on my page What Is Mead?

 Mead appears in poetry such as the Old English epic Beowulf, believed to date back to between 975 and 1025.

 Mead plays a role in the medieval poem ‘Y Gododdin’.
-The title (‘Y Gododdin’) refers to an ancient Celtic (Brythonic) kingdom that existed at the time of the departure of the Romans from Britain (410 AD), and which covered an area of North East Britain stretching as far north as Stirling and included the areas now known as Lothian and Borders, and stretching south into what is now called Northumberland.
-The Brythonic people who populated the area (and who were also called The Gododdin) had strongholds at Din Eidyn (now called Edinburgh) and Manaw Gododdin (near Stirling).
+The title (‘Y Gododdin’) refers to an ancient Celtic (Brythonic) kingdom that existed at the time of the departure of the Romans from Britain (410 AD).
+The kingdom covered an area of North East Britain stretching as far north as Stirling and included the areas now known as Lothian and Borders, and stretching south into what is now called Northumberland in England.

-At that time, there was no strong tradition of writing things down amongst the Brythonic people (poems and stories where usually handed down orally), so, although the poem is thought to have been written in the 7 th century, the only surviving written version (The Book of Aneurin) was written in the 13 th century.
-The only manuscript in existence is held at the National Library of Wales in Aberystwyth.
+At that time, there was no strong tradition of writing things down amongst the Brythonic people (poems and stories where usually handed down orally), so, although the poem is thought to have been written in the 7th century, the only surviving written version (The Book of Aneurin) was written in the 13th century.

-It is also thought that the word ‘mead’ could also refer to anything given to the warriors by their master, for which they would be expected to be loyal to their lord even to their death if necessary – a concept found in other poems too.
+It is also thought that the word ‘mead’ could refer to anything given to the warriors by their master, for which they would be expected to be loyal to their lord even to their death if necessary – a concept found in other poems too.

 Another section says:

-Welsh bard (poet) Taliesin, who lived around 550 AD, wrote a song called: Canu y med (Song of the Mead).
+Welsh bard (poet) Taliesin, who lived around 550 AD, wrote a song called: Cân y Medd (Song